rafaeloledo/dotfiles/README.md

-Enter on my repos and filter for `config files` to get all the repos related to my dotfiles
+Enter on my repos and filter for `config files` to get all the repos related to my dotfiles.
+If it is marked with `unused` it's because i already tested and found no use.

 ## OS